bobbingwide/oik-clone/README.md

 Yes.
 Work is needed in the following areas.

-- Taxonomies are not handled
+- Hierarchicacl taxonomies are not handled
 - Hierarchical content requires parent content to be cloned first
 - Search and replace is not performed against content
 - Search and replace is not performed against post_meta data which contains post IDs